pmainguet/udemy-courses/Udemy Advanced CSS/README.md

     * Mobile first if content over aesthetic + mobile really important + leaner program
     * use the global font-size (.625 if the standard browser font size is 16px and the targeted font size is 10px) and rem units (divide the target width by 10 for rem conversion) as a way to dimension all elements that could be resized depending on the font-size
     * Select an existing grid system (Bootstrap) or Select breakpoints + Define a float grid layout reference (container width, number of columns, gutter width, ...)
+    * Use functional classes such as col-_ added to html blocks and later switch to use base semantic classes with .col-_ mixins includes

 4. Use BEM to mark-up HTML code and CSS